International Shipping Rates to Mexico from US

 - Texas – Port of Houston, Port of Beaumont, Port of Corpus Christi, Port of Texas City, Port Arthur, Port Freeport, Port of Galveston, Lavaca point comfort, Port of Brownsville, Port of Victoria

-- New York – Port of New York, Port of Albany Rensselaer
+- New York – york and new jersey, Port of Albany Rensselaer

 - New Jersey – Port of Newark, Port of Paulsboro, Camden Gloucester

-- California – Port of Long Beach, Port of LA, Port of Lake Charles, Port of Richmond, Port of Oakland, Ports of Stockton
+- California – Port of Long Beach, port of los angeles, port of savannah, Port of Lake Charles, Port of Richmond, Port of Oakland, Ports of Stockton

 - Virginia – Port of Hampton Roads